avenzi/osprey/README.md

 This function will be called when the Node received a request using that method name.
 For example, defining the method self.GET() will be called whenever a GET request is received.

 If this function is to be run continually (i.e. streaming something using a continuous loop), add a conditional to check "not self.exit" as a cue to stop the loop cleanly.
-Otherwise the thread will be killed when the process terminates.
+Otherwise the thread will be killed abruptly when the process terminates.

+##### Sending Requests

+Within a Handler or Streamer class, requests can be sent back and forth between one another.
+Data is sent according to Standard HTTP 1.1 format using a Request object:

+> request = Request()       # new request
+> request.add_request("METHOD_NAME")   # optional path and version arguments
+> request.add_header("keyword1", value1)
+> request.add_header("keyword2", value2)
+> ...
+> request.add_content(content)   # If it's a string, it will be converted to bytes
+> self.send(request, origin_socket)   # where self is a Handler or Streamer class

+This will send a byte-encoded and properly formatted request to the origin_socket specified.